 - Eva-Maria Meckel (Erasmus+ Intern, 2019, M.Sc.
 Uni.
 Oldenburg): Quantification of methanol in hydrothermal fluid matrices / GS19, HACON cruises

-My group and I currently operate a wide array of organic and inorganic analytical instruments (packed and capillary column gas chromatography/mass spectrometry, ion-selective electrodes) in the UiB BioGeochemistry Laboratory, in addition to analytical and precision balances (Mettler Toledo).
+My group and I currently operate a wide array of organic and inorganic analytical instruments (packed and capillary column gas chromatographs, GC-mass spectrometry, ion-selective electrodes) in the UiB BioGeochemistry Laboratory, in addition to analytical and precision balances (Mettler Toledo).
 I also operate and maintain four WHOI-style Isobaric Gas-Tight hydrothermal fluid samplers as part of the Centre, and have constructed three custom Dickson-type flexible-cell high temperature-pressure reactors (ca. 350°C, 35 MPa) for hydrothermal experimentation.
-Please email me for further information about analyses, experimentation and collaboration.
+Please email me for further information about analyses, experimentation, hydrothermal fluid sampling and collaboration.

 Purge-and-trap gas chromatography/mass spectrometry (P&T-GC/MS-FID):